shashikant363/Playwright_Automation_Framework/README.md

  3. Run the command 'npm install'
  4. Run the command for installing Prettier and ESLint Prettier Plugin
  5. Set a new NODE_ENV environment variable on your local machine(refer https://www.twilio.com/en-us/blog/how-to-set-environment-variables-html)
+ 6. Make the Environment value changes with your login credentials
+    - TEST_USERNAME = YOUR_PHONE/EMAIL
+    - TEST_PASSWORD = YOUR_PASSWORD
+ 7. Configure the browser based on your requirement from playwright.config.ts file
- 6. run 'npx playwright test' to run the tests with local.env
+ 8. run 'npx playwright test' to run the tests with local.env